 You must tell them how you collect the dat and how are you going to use the data.
 Especially with the newest law, like GDPR, make sure your site is compliant.

 If you use affiliate links in the blog, you must let readers know that you use them and you receive a little commission from them.

 A lot of affiliate program also oblige you to have a page about it, otherwise your sales won’t be paid.
 So better having a look into it.

 Of course you have already chosen a theme to starting out… but…..
 Does the theme reflect your name or brand?

 Does the theme give readers a hint of what they have to expect?
 Or it’s just “another theme”.

 A “good looking” theme is part of your branding and helps you to look professional if one day you decide to go for sponsored posts.

 It does have to look good but it has to be easy for you to edit, as well!
-And unfortunately a lot of free theme have very limited options for customisation.
+And unfortunately, a lot of free

 For experience, you want to be able to edit the colour of the fonts or the size of Heading 2, 3.
 This kind of things where you don’t want to learn how to code in order to do it.

 A premium theme instead, will give you freedom on how you want your blog to appear, colours, pages, and much more.